UMMA, MAMA, MOTHER 2018

 Work displayed at University at Buffalo Art Gallery.
 The Antipodal show, Buffalo, NY.
 USA

-The piece on display created by L Jo Enya, Yang Qiuxuan and myself (Julia Rose Sutherland) entitled “Umma, Mama, Mother” is an exploration of the cultural ideologies surrounding labour.
-Shedding light on the lack of acknowledgement of the value and importance of labour (included but not limited to childbirth, also speaking to the importance labour in terms of handcraft/ woman’s work, emotional labour and making) in society today.
-To evoke the sensations labour in all its forms: emotional, visual and physical the handmade construction creates an immersive, tactile space for the viewer to experience labour through their senses.
-This project was created with a drum and heartbeat soundtrack, to emulate Mi'kmaq sweat lodges, which historically has brought together Indigenous peoples, and especially women when dealing with trauma and when they need to connect back to each other and the earth.
+The piece on display created by L Jo Enya, Yang Qiuxuan, and myself (Julia Rose Sutherland) entitled “Umma, Mama, Mother” explores labor’s cultural ideologies.
+Shedding light on the lack of acknowledgment of the value and importance of labor (included but not limited to childbirth, also speaking to the extent of labor in terms of handcraft/ woman’s work, emotional labor, and making) society today.
+To evoke labor sensations in all its forms: emotional, visual, and physical, the handmade construction creates an immersive, tactile space for the viewer to experience labor through their senses.